markus1978/RandomEMF/README.md

 * Alternative rules reference the most abstract meta-class of the alternatives
   * each alternative is an expression
   * after the **#** one can give a priority for the alternative the default priority is 1.
 Alternatives are chosen by priority, e.g. an alternative with priority 2 is twice as likely chosen as an alternative with priority 1.
+* The class **de.hub.randomemf.runtim.Random** provides a series of functions to create random numbers after certain distributions and other function to generate random value such as identifiers or chosing a value from a list, etc. The randomness is generate by the [Colt](https://dst.lbl.gov/ACSSoftware/colt/) library developed by the CERN institute.
+During generation, we always use the same seed to gurantee repeatabilty.

 ## How to Use the Described Generators
 RandomEMF will automatically generate a Java class for each generator.
 The class will have the same name and package as the generator description.
 The class has a default constructor or constructor with the same parameters as the generator.
 The class features a *generate()* and *generator(int maxCount)* method.
 These methods can be used to generate instances of your meta-model as described.